 You will have a lot of choices but the most popular ones are certainly “Learn More” & “Shop Now” but don’t forget the “No Button” option.

 The latter will take out the button but people will still be able to click on the image to go to your landing page.

 You would want to take out the button if your headline is cut by the button.

-You want to add additional languages, just select one or more here and let Facebook translate your ads (Not Recommended) or do your own translations.
+If you want to add additional languages, just select one or more here and let Facebook translate your ads (Not Recommended) or do your own translations.

-Finally, activate your Facebook Pixel to track what people from Facebook do on your website (Pixel Set Up coming just after!).
+Finally, activate your Facebook Pixel to track what people from Facebook do on your website (Pixel Set Upcoming just after!).

 Confirm your ad (or review if you don’t see the confirm option) and you are good to go!